TehShrike/blog/retries.md

 things that a desirable HTTP client would do for you, that are never there by default.

-- if a request fails to reach the remote server, we would like to retry it no matter what.
+- If a request fails to reach the remote server, we would like to retry it no matter what.
 We don't want to wait around for the server forever though, so we want to set a timeout on the connection attempt.

-- if we send the request but the remote server doesn't respond in a timely manner, we want to retry it, but only on requests where it is safe to send the request again - so called [idempotent requests][idempotency].
+- If we send the request but the remote server doesn't respond in a timely manner, we want to retry it, but only on requests where it is safe to send the request again - so called [idempotent requests][idempotency].

-- if the server returns an unexpected response, we want to always retry if the server didn't do any processing - a 429, 502 or a 503 response usually indicate this - as well as all [idempotent requests][idempotency].
+- If the server returns an unexpected response, we want to always retry if the server didn't do any processing - a 429, 502 or a 503 response usually indicate this - as well as all [idempotent requests][idempotency].

  [idempotency]: http://restcookbook.com/HTTP%20Methods/idempotency/

-- generally we want to sleep between retries to allow the remote connection/server to recover, so to speak.
+- Generally we want to sleep between retries to allow the remote connection/server to recover, so to speak.
 To help prevent [thundering herd problems,][thundering-herd] we usually sleep with an exponential back off.